 Hickeys Can Transmit Oral Herpes

-In Thursday’s New England Journal of Medicine, doctors report the case of a young man who got a herpes infection from his girlfriend’s love bites.
+In a report in today’s New England Journal of Medicine, the doctors reported the case of a young man who got the infection from a hickey.

 ″This case demonstrates that herpes simplex virus can be transmitted by direct inoculation and that even hickeys are not totally innocuous,″ wrote Dr. Nester C. del Rosario of Eastern Virginia Medical School.